tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 1. Sequencer Framework
 2. Scripting Support

-The Sequencer Framework uses an Akka Actor at its core and is responsible for executing the received Sequence and calling handlers in the Script.
+The Sequencer Framework uses an Pekko Actor at its core and is responsible for executing the received Sequence and calling handlers in the Script.
 Sequencer Scripting Support defines the behaviour of the Sequencer while executing a Sequence.
 Scripts are written using a Domain Specific Language provided as a part of Framework.